8: Geometry

 A polygon with eight sides is an octagon.
 A regular octagon can fill a plane-vertex with a regular triangle and a regular icositetragon, as well as tessellate two-dimensional space alongside squares in the truncated square tiling.
 This tiling is one of eight Archimedean tilings that are semi-regular, or made of more than one type of regular polygon, and the only tiling that can admit a regular octagon.
 The Ammann–Beenker tiling is a nonperiodic tesselation of prototiles that feature prominent octagonal silver eightfold symmetry, that is the two-dimensional orthographic projection of the four-dimensional 8-8 duoprism.

 An octahedron is a regular polyhedron with eight equilateral triangles as faces. is the dual polyhedron to the cube and one of eight convex deltahedra.
 The stella octangula, or eight-pointed star, is the only stellation with octahedral symmetry.
 It has eight triangular faces alongside eight vertices that forms a cubic faceting, composed of two self-dual tetrahedra that makes it the simplest of five regular compounds.
 The cuboctahedron, on the other hand, is a rectified cube or rectified octahedron, and one of only two convex quasiregular polyhedra.
 It contains eight equilateral triangular faces, whose first stellation is the cube-octahedron compound.

 Vector spaces

 The octonions are a hypercomplex normed division algebra that are an extension of the complex numbers.
 They are a double cover of special orthogonal group SO(8).
 The special unitary group SO(3) has an eight-dimensional adjoint representation whose colors are ascribed gauge symmetries that represent the vectors of the eight gluons in the Standard Model.
 Clifford algebras display a periodicity of 8.

 Group theory

 The Lie group E_{8} has rank 8, and is one of 5 exceptional Lie groups.
 The order of the smallest non-abelian group whose subgroups are all normal is 8.

+The Bott periodicity theorem describes the eightfold periodicity of the homotopy groups of the direct limit of the orthogonal groups O(n).
+This has many manifestations in mathematics, including the representations of Clifford algebras.